mineek/trollbrek/README.md

 Because it isnt a full jailbreak, it doesnt have Sileo / Libhooker for example.
 This is like the bare minimum.

 #### How do i install tweaks?
-You can install tweaks by using the loader app, press the install from url button, and enter the URL to a deb.
+You can install tweaks by using sileo.

 #### Where is the code?
 I still need to add the finishing touches to it, this will take maybe 4 - 6 days or something, once thats done I'll publish it here.